SENATOROVAI/exchange-money-python/README.md

 # exchange-money-python

-Useing free API from https://currate.ru/
+Using free API from https://currate.ru/
+Using free API from https://api.exchangeratesapi.io/v1/